Author

 print("System version:", system_version)

 The function os.getcwd() retrieves the current working directory where the Python script is being executed.
 This can be useful for understanding the file system context or performing file operations relative to the script’s location.
-The result is printed to the console.
+The result is printed to the console for demo purposes.

 The os.environ object provides a dictionary of the system’s environment variables.
 These variables can contain important system configurations, paths, or other sensitive information like API keys or user credentials.
 The function prints all the environment variables, which can be used to gather information about the system’s configuration.